varnerlab/CHEME-5760-Decisions-Book/unit-1-simpledecisions/utilityfunctions.md

 * {ref}`content:references:rational-choice-theory` is a framework that seeks to explain human behavior by assuming that individuals make rational choices based on their preferences and goals.
 This theory suggests that people are motivated by self-interest and will choose actions that maximize their benefits, i.e., their utility while minimizing their costs.

 * {ref}`content:references:marginal-utility` describes the added satisfaction or benefit that a consumer gains from consuming one more unit of a good or service.
 This theory operates on the premise that as a consumer increases the number of units consumed, the satisfaction or benefit from each extra unit decreases.
 The concept of Marginal Utility is crucial in shaping consumer behavior, prices, and market equilibrium.

-* {ref}`content:references:indifference-curves` are a tool used in microeconomics to analyze consumers’ preferences.
-They represent a graphical depiction of different combinations of two goods that provide the same level of satisfaction, or utility, to a consumer.
-Indifference curves can be used to understand how consumers make choices when faced with trade-offs between goods and how they may respond to changes in prices or income.